aattea14/latin102/quiz2.md

 Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.
-Hercules, who Apollo refused to give an oracle to, stole a tripod from the temple at Delphi, who- qui ❌
+Hercules, who Apollo refused to give an oracle to, stole a tripod from the temple at Delphi, who- cui
 Hercules- masculine singular
-nominative because he is the subject of the sentence  ❌
+He is the receiver of the direct object (indirect object) so we use dative.

 Hercules killed his own wife Megara.
 Juno drove threw Hercules into a fit of madness.
-Hercules, to whom was thrown into a fit of madness by Juno, killed his own wife Megara. ❌ *Not English.* to whom- qui
+Hercules, whom Juno drove into a fit of madness, killed his own wife Megara. to whom- qui
 Hercules- masculine singular
-nominative because he is the subject of the sentene
+accusative because he is the direct object

 Latin relative clauses
 For each sentence in the previous section: